-The water sensor is connected to the SP1200 PCB.
+The water sensor is connected to the SP601 PCB.
 Additional circuitry is included on the PCB to check that the water sensor is connected and is functioning correctly.

-Thermal cut-out
+Thermal Cut-out

-Each SP1200 contains two thermal cutout devices (also known as klixons).
-They are electro-mechanical devices that act as a switch.
-When heated above 50°C +/-3°C the klixon will switch off creating an open circuit.
-When they cool below 38°C they switch on and create a short circuit.
+Each SP601 contains a thermal cutout device (also known as a klixon).
+It is an electromechanical device that acts as a switch.
+When it is heated above $50 \,^{\circ}C$ +/-3 $^{\circ}C$ it switches off creating an open circuit.
+When it cools below $38 \,^{\circ}C$ it switches on and creates a short circuit.

-They are placed in series with the heating elements and tightly coupled (thermally) to the brass element boss.
-The elements will then be switched off if the brass element boss gets too hot.
+It is placed in series with the heating element and tightly coupled (thermally) to the brass element boss.
+The element will then be switched off if the brass element boss gets too hot.

-There is also an associated electronic detection circuit that is used to sense if power is getting to the elements.
-If a thermal cutout has operated the circuit will sense a lack of power and the controller will fault (Error 6).
-The controller will not attempt to recover from this condition, it will need to have the power turned off and back on again to clear the fault once the thermal cutout has cooled below 38°C.
+There is also an associated electronic detection circuit that is used to sense if power is getting to the element.
+If the thermal cutout has operated the circuit will sense a lack of power and the controller will fault (Error 6).
+The controller will not attempt to recover from this condition, it will need to have the power turned off and back on again to clear the fault once the thermal cutout has cooled below $38 \,$ °C.